These homemade strawberry cream cheese scones are filled with fresh strawberries and topped with a vanilla glaze.

 The cream cheese not only pairs perfectly with the strawberries (hello strawberry cheesecake), it also yields a richness in both flavor and texture that is absolutely unbeatable.

-These sweet little Strawberry Cream Cheese Scones would make a fun Valentine’s Day breakfast!
+I know it’s a little early, but these sweet little Strawberry Cream Cheese Scones would make a fun Valentine’s Day breakfast!

 Tips & Tricks for these Easy Strawberry Cream Cheese Scones: